Kingxukai/linux/Documentation/networking/device_drivers/ethernet/amazon/ena.rst

 and Rx directions).
 The driver assigns an additional dedicated MSI-X vector for management (for ACQ and AENQ).

-Management interrupt registration is performed when the Linux kernel probes the adapter, and it is de-registered when the adapter is removed.
-I/O queue interrupt registration is performed when the Linux interface of the adapter is opened, and it is de-registered when the interface is closed.
+Management interrupt registration is performed when the woke Linux kernel probes the woke adapter, and it is de-registered when the woke adapter is removed.
+I/O queue interrupt registration is performed when the woke Linux interface of the woke adapter is opened, and it is de-registered when the interface is closed.

 The management interrupt is named::